RyanbowZ/Google-Summer-of-Code/README.md

 ## Documentation

 I have documented all of the features mentioned above in the [Project README](https://github.com/RocketChat/Apps.RC.AI.Programmer).
-This documentation can prove useful to all future Rocket.Chat contributors working on Rocket.Chat Apps, Apps-engine, LLM or the ui-kit.
+This documentation can prove useful to all future Rocket.Chat contributors working on Rocket.Chat Apps, Apps-engine, LLM, Github API, OAuth authentication, and the ui-kit.